 One of the good guys’ side, Ed Cassidy and Virginia Carroll convey just the right amount of down-to-earth rural honesty as the Kents, while thoughtful-looking, deep-voiced Nelson Leigh is similarly ideal as Jor-El.
 Former serial and B-western heroine Luana Walters plays Jor-El’s wife Lara but is given no dialogue.
 Robert Barron is the head of Krypton’s council, but I was unable to identify the actor who plays Jor-El’s most vocal Council opponent (and does a fine job in the role, incidentally, rendering flowery dialogue with gusto).
 As usual, the Internet Movie Database is no help in identification here.

 Bustling, briskly authoritative Emmett Vogan is the “Secretary of National Security” who asks Superman to guard the Reducer Ray, while the venerable Herbert Rawlinson has a very good role as the Ray’s inventor Dr. Graham, a part which allows him to be dignified, despairing, mesmerized, heroic, and even villainous (when playing Hackett-disguised-as-Graham) by turns.
 Forrest Taylor is his usual assured and entertaining self as an observatory scientist, while Stephen Carr (director Thomas Carr’s brother) is merely adequate as Taylor’s treacherous assistant.

-Superman succeeds far more than one might expect, given the general quality of the studio’s releases during the late 1940s; the infamous animation effects are ultimately overcome by the work of the actors, directors, and writers, all of whom go well beyond the cost-conscious and anemic call of Katzmanian duty in this outing.
+Superman succeeds far more than one might expect, given the general quality of Columbia’s releases during the late 1940s; the infamous animation effects are ultimately overcome by the work of the actors, directors, and writers, all of whom go well beyond the cost-conscious and anemic call of Katzmanian duty in this outing.